eclipse-ecal/fineftp-server/README.md

         This which will inherit some behavior:

         - You can use the CMake options described below
-        - You will get the asio version shipped with fineFTP
+        - You will get the asio version shipped with fineFTP (by default)
         - The debug / minsize / relwithdebinfo postfix will be set automatically

-    - **Or** if you want to get a very clean version, which doesn't set any unnecessary options, include the `fineftp-server/server` subdirectory:
+    - **Or** if you want to get a very clean version, which doesn't set any unnecessary options, include the `fineftp-server/fineftp-server` subdirectory:

         ```cmake
-        add_subdirectory(path/to/fineftp-server/server)
+        add_subdirectory(path/to/fineftp-server/fineftp-server)
         ```

       You have to provide the required asio target on your own.